Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 A good pack towel may come in handy, particularly if you plan on changing into street clothes or for the ride back.
 We like bringing a dry bag with us for keeping our street clothes and phone dry.
 And of course, don’t forget your swimsuit!

-Your phone might be fine for snapping pics of cenotes from dry land, but if you want to properly capture this once-in-a-lifetime experience, we strongly recommend taking a sturdy waterproof action camera, like the GoPro Hero 9 (with front LCD) or DJI Osmo Action Camera.
+Your phone might be fine for snapping pics of cenotes from dry land, but if you want to properly capture this once-in-a-lifetime experience, we recommend taking a sturdy waterproof action camera, like a GoPro or DJI Osmo Action Camera.

 Your most frequently-asked Tulum cenotes questions answered!